researchgraph/data-engineering-oct-2023/README.md

 ## Answers for Task 1 💻
-1.1 - Data into the db
+1.1 - Get the Data into the graph db

-In order to load the data in Neo4j, it was neccesary to manipulate the original JSON file, explore it using Python, and then find the way to push it into the Neo4j.
+In order to load the data in Neo4j, it was neccesary to manipulate the original JSON file, explore it using Python 🐍, and then find the way to get it into the Neo4j.
 The following list of activities show an overview of the performed steps:

 Activities
 - Manipulate the big JSON to check the most suitable way to get chunks of data